 Today we depart for Milan, visiting the town of Busseto, near Parma, where Verdi was born and spent much of his life.
-In the late morning, we visit the fine house-museum of Verdi’s patron and father-in-law, Antonio Barezzi.
-Then in the afternoon, we visit the composer’s farmhouse-villa at Sant’Agata, which he purchased after achieving world-wide fame.
-The house contains important artefacts and fine gardens.
-We arrive in Milan in the late afternoon, and there is dinner in our hotel.
+In the late morning, we visit the composer’s farmhouse-villa at Sant’Agata, which he purchased after achieving world-wide fame.
+The house contains important artefacts.
+Then in the afternoon we visit the fine house-museum of Verdi’s patron and father-in-law, Antonio Barezzi as well as the town of Busseto itself.
+We arrive in Milan in the early evening, and there is dinner in our hotel.
 Overnight Milan (B, D)

 Monday October 7: Teatro alla Scala – The Elixir of love

 Milan has been a major cultural centre since the Renaissance, but it was in the 19th century that its opera house became the most famous in the world, with many important premieres taking place there.
 After our morning talk on this evening’s performance, we visit the Casa di Riposo for retired musicians which Verdi considered his most important work.
 Verdi and his wife Giuseppina are buried there in a fine crypt below the chapel.
 We follow that with a visit to the splendid La Scala museum, adjacent to the opera house, to admire the fascinating collection of paintings of famous singers, posters, costumes, and design sketches.
 This evening we attend our first of two performances at La Scala, Donizetti’s L’elisir d’amore.
 Written in 1832, the elegant score typifies the bel canto tradition.
 Its most famous aria, Una furtiva lagrima, will be sung by star tenor Vittorio Grigolo, who leads the fine cast.
 Overnight Milan (B)